Florida Sen. Marco Rubio's red line on taxes surprised GOP leaders

 Sen. Susan Collins: The public statements of Collins have been fairly bullish on the bill.
 She hasn’t committed yet – she never does until she sees final text, but she’s made clear she believes the deals she made with Senate Majority Leader Mitch McConnell the first time around will stand.
 What does that mean?
 Look, the skepticism about whether Collins can actually get what she said McConnell would give her is both thick and snark-filled.
 That said, she wouldn’t be where she is publicly if she wasn’t comfortable with what she’s been told privately.
 And several aides told CNN the private assurances are real.
 That’s what explains why leaders feel like she’ll be there in the end.

 Sen. Jeff Flake: The expectation remains that Flake will come around.
 Again, the issue he’s always been set on is the expensing provision.
 As of early this morning, it’s still unclear where that – whether it sunsets, which Flake hated, or gradually phases out, which got him on board – remains.

 The health issues:

-McCain is unknown right now.
-Senators on Thursday said they all thought he would be back, but acknowledged this latest round of treatment has been particularly taxing on him
+Sen. John McCain: McCain is unknown right now.
+Senators on Thursday said they all thought he would be back, but acknowledged this latest round of treatment has been particularly taxing on him.